Enterprise Medical – DEKA

 My Involvement

-I was brought in as a lead designer and to lead a team in the design of desktop software that would support safety critical decision across multiple users and use cases.
+I was brought in as the lead designer to head up a team in the design of desktop software that would support safety critical decision across multiple users and use cases.
 I worked with three different development teams that encompassed both the desktop software as well as hardware components related to the delivery of drugs.
 I met with subject matter experts in key roles of leading pharmaceutical companies to facilitate requirements gathering as well as review designs in various stages.

 Task-flow creation and analysis

-Working closely with Product Managers, I distilled hundreds of individual requirements and their dependencies into task-flow diagrams.
+Working closely with Product Managers, I distilled hundreds of individual requirements, found in IBM’s TargetProcess software, and their dependencies into task-flow diagrams.
 This visually mapped the logic in each use case and revealed conditions, dependencies and errors that were incorporated into requirement revisions.
 Once this was resolved, it paved the way for a faster design approach that would be able to satisfy safety needs as well as desired functionality.
 With annotated references to supporting requirements, these artifacts were a critical part of the traceability of design considerations for internal and federal review.

 Wireframes